microsoft/Olive/docs/source/tutorials/configure_systems.rst

 .. important::

-    The AzureML environment must have :code:`olive-ai` installed!
+    The AzureML environment must have :code:`olive-ai` installed, or Olive can manage the environment by setting :code:`olive_managed_env = True`

 Please refer to :ref:`azureml_system_config` for more details on the config options.